tadekgrzybowski/FX-research/README.md

 This is the repository for data analysis.

-the tick data will be sourced from MetaTrader 5 and the analisys will be done using pandas.
+the tick data and GMAC data will be sourced from MetaTrader 5 and the analisys will be done using pandas.